 The Virtual Camera feature allows you to enable your production program or any individual scene and make available as a webcam device for return into a video conferencing platform.
 An example of how, would be to return the production program, or a feed into a video conferencing call when using Zoom, Teams or any other platform to introduce contributions.

-To configure your Virtual Camera, open settings by selecting the icon.
+To configure your Virtual Cameras, open settings by selecting the icon.

 Once the Virtual Camera is running, you can then select it as an input device within your chosen video conferencing platform.
-For example, you could select the Switcher Virtual Camera as your video device instead of your webcam when joining a call on Zoom.
+For example, you could select the Cre8 VCam_1 as your video device instead of your webcam when joining a call on Zoom.

 Next open up Zoom.
 Then Start or Join a meeting.

 Click the arrow by camera icon to open up the menu.
 This will bring up all your video source options.
-From the list select SWITCHER Virtual Camera.
+From the list select Cre8 VCam_1.

-You'll now see that your video source is the Program feed from the switcher.
+You'll now see that your video source is the Program feed from Cre8.
 Don't worry that this is mirrored, it will appear the correct way around when viewed by any other user.

-Now you also want the audio to come from the Switcher too.
+Now you also want the audio to come from Cre8 too.
 To do this, open up the audio settings by clicking on the arrow by the microphone icon.

-You will now be showing the other members of your Zoom call the Program Output of the Switcher via Virtual Camera and a pre configured Aux bus via a Virtual cable.
+You will now be showing the other members of your Zoom call the Program Output of Cre8 via Virtual Camera and a pre configured Aux bus via a Virtual cable.